Khurshida-Meem/random-health-care/README.md

 This project is available at [Live Site](https://random-health-care.web.app/home).

-## Features
+## Available Features

+- Authentication using firebase
+- private route
+- animation with react reaveal
+- email password validation using react hook form
-- features are cooking
+- is cooking